 Bio

 Hai-Wen Lin is an artist living somewhere beneath the sky.
 Their work explores constructions of the body and the attunement of oneself to the environment, often moving through metaphor, etymology, sunlight, wind, and the way time passes perfectly when you are out walking on a beautiful day.
 Lin is an alumnus of the Skowhegan School of Painting and Sculpture and received a M.Des in Fashion, Body and Garment from the School of the Art Institute of Chicago.
-They are a 2025 Luminarts Visual Arts Fellow, a 2024 American Craft Council Emerging Artist, a 2023 CFDA Fashion Future Graduate, and a recipient of the Hopper Prize.
-Lin has been a artist-in-residence of MacDowell, Bemis Center, Lighthouse Works, Ox-Bow School of Art, and the Grand Canyon National Park, among many others.
-Lin has exhibited work at the Chinese American Museum of Chicago, the San Jose Museum of Quilts and Textiles, the Pittsburgh Glass Center, the walls of their home, their friend’s home, on a plate, on a lake, on their body, in the air.
+They received the Museum of Art and Design's 2025 Burke Prize, are a 2025 Luminarts Visual Arts Fellow, a 2024 American Craft Council Emerging Artist, a 2023 CFDA Fashion Future Graduate, and a recipient of the Hopper Prize.
+Lin has been a artist-in-residence of MacDowell, Bemis Center for Contemporary Art, Lighthouse Works, Ox-Bow School of Art, and the Grand Canyon National Park, among many others.
+Lin has exhibited work at the Chinese American Museum of Chicago, Contemporary Art Museum St. Louis, Houston Center for Contemporary Craft, the walls of their home, their friend’s home, on a plate, on a lake, on their body, in the air.

 Friends